 Subsidized Health Clinics

-Sliding-scale clinics use a different model.
-They treat everybody, but the amount they charge for care depends on your ability to pay.
-The highest-income patients pay full price for care, while the lowest-income patients pay little or nothing.
+- Sliding-Scale Clinics.
+Sliding-scale clinics treat everybody, but the amount they charge for care depends on your ability to pay.
+The highest-income patients pay full price for medical services.
+The lowest-income patients pay little or nothing.

 To find a health clinic in your area, consult these resources:

-- National Association of Free & Charitable Clinics (NAFC).
-NAFC is a nonprofit association of clinics that provide “safety-net” health care, including mental health care, to the uninsured or underinsured and others who lack access to care.
-As of August 2020, it includes more than 1,400 charitable clinics and charitable pharmacies across the U.S. Some are free, and some use a sliding scale.
-To find a free clinic near you, click “Find a Clinic” on the NAFC website.
+NAFC is a nonprofit association of clinics that provide “safety-net” health care to low-income individuals.
+It includes 1,400 charity care clinics and pharmacies across the U.S. Some are free, and some use a sliding scale.
+To find a free clinic near you, click “Find a Clinic.”

-- U.S. Health Resources and Services Administration (HRSA).
-The HRSA funds nearly 1,400 federally qualified health centers, also known as community health centers, across the country.
-You can find community health centers in every U.S. state, district, and territory.
-In 2019, these centers had more than 250,000 providers and served nearly 30 million patients.
+The HRSA funds nearly 1,400 community health centers across the country.
+Its centers operate in every U.S. state, district, and territory.
+In 2020, they had over 255,000 providers and served nearly 29 million patients.
 Use the Find a Health Center tool to locate one in your area.

-- Planned Parenthood.
-One of the best sources for inexpensive reproductive care is Planned Parenthood.
-Many people know this organization as a controversial provider of abortions.
-But its clinics also offer a wide variety of other health services, including annual gynecological exams, mammograms, birth control, prenatal care, testing and treatment for sexually transmitted infections (STIs), and routine health care for women and men.
-Simply enter your zip code on the site to find the health center nearest you.
+One of the best sources for low-cost reproductive care is Planned Parenthood.
+Its services include birth control, abortion, prenatal care, testing and treatment for sexually transmitted infections (STIs), and routine health care for women and men.
+Enter your zip code on the site to find the health center nearest you.

-- NeedyMeds.
-The main purpose of the NeedyMeds website is to help people afford medications without insurance.
-However, it also maintains a list of free, low-cost, and sliding-scale clinics by location.
-You can search for medical, dental, mental health, and substance abuse clinics.
+NeedyMeds’ main purpose is to help people afford medications without insurance.
+However, it also maintains a list of free, low-cost, and sliding-scale medical, dental, mental health, and substance abuse clinics.
 The site provides a location and contact info for each clinic along with information about services, eligibility, and fees.

 Retail Health Clinics